 For some matters, we are able to determine that an estimated loss, while not probable, is reasonably possible.
 For other matters, including those that have not yet progressed through discovery and/or where important factual information and legal issues are unresolved, we are unable to make such an estimate.
 We currently estimate that the reasonably possible losses for legal proceedings and regulatory matters, whether in excess of a related accrued liability or where there is no accrued liability, and for which we are able to estimate a possible loss, are immaterial.
-This represents management's estimate of possible loss does not represent our potential maximum loss exposure.
+This represents management's estimate of possible loss with respect to these matters and is based on currently available information.
+This estimate of possible loss does not represent our potential maximum loss exposure.
 The legal proceedings and regulatory matters underlying the estimate will change from time to time and actual results may vary significantly from current estimates.